schilker/public/test.md

 Prod Gold:       no artifact
 ```

-Prod is blocked until a human promotes via the Promote Control (`promote_to=prod`), which triggers the orchestrator to check:
+Prod is blocked until a human advances `ModelLifeCycle.Stage=Production`, which triggers the orchestrator to check:

 ```
 stage gold HeadObject → found ✓   (403/404 → flag stage first, retryable)